aleynayavuz1/airline-passenger-satisfaction/README.md

-# Flight Delay Dataset - Outlier Analysis
+# Airline Passenger Satisfaction Dataset

 This project involves outlier detection and basic data cleaning on a Airline Passenger Satisfaction dataset.